oneapi-src/oneTBB/doc/main/tbb_userguide/Migration_Guide/Task_API.rst

 Scheduler Bypass
 ----------------

-TBB ``task::execute()`` method can return a pointer to task to be executed next.
+TBB ``task::execute()`` method can return a pointer to a task that can be executed next by the current thread.
-This both avoids spawn overhead and prevents steal of the task by other thread.
+This might reduce scheduling overheads comparing with direct ``spawn``.
+Similar to ``spawn``, the bypassed task it is not guaranteed to be executed next by the current thread.

 .. code:: cpp